tradedepot/cordova-shop-checkout/README.md

 ## Acknowledgements

-Thanks to [Onyemachi Okafor](https://github.com/peerwaya) for help in making a Cordova plugin for AgentCheckout for android which helped lots of people to integrate Intercom in their android Cordova apps. 👍
+Thanks to [Onyemachi Okafor](https://github.com/peerwaya) for help in making a Cordova plugin for agent-checkout for android which helped lots of people to integrate agent-checkout in their android Cordova apps. 👍

 ## License